-A senior Conservative MP and former Chief Whip, Andrew Mitchell, has posted a very compelling case on the same blog “To say that relations are strained on Europe among Conservative MPs would be an understatement“.
-He concludes with these words:-
+On 29th May 2016, a senior Conservative MP and former Chief Whip, Andrew Mitchell, posted a very interesting post on the same blog “To say that relations are strained on Europe among Conservative MPs would be an understatement“.

 The Vote Leave Campaign

-The Vote Leave Campaign is that selected by the Electoral Commission as the primary campaign organisation advocating a vote to leave.
+The Vote Leave Campaign was that selected by the Electoral Commission as the primary campaign organisation advocating a vote to leave.
 It gets a hefty dollop of public money for campaign expenses.
-There is no doubt that one Nigel Farrage is not best pleased that this committee was selected to be the lead campaign for a Leave vote – but that’s life.
+There is no doubt that the odious Nigel Farrage was not best pleased that this committee was selected to be the lead campaign for a Leave vote – but that’s life.

 The Vote Leave Campaign Committee

 The Table above sets out the composition of the Campaign Committee.
-A large majority are Conservative Brexiteers.
-There are then a few from other parties and finally the spin doctors.
+A large majority were Conservative Brexiteers.
+There were then a few from other parties and finally the spin doctors.
 It will be seen that some of the Committee names are asterisked.
-These are those designated as “core members” who will manage the campaign between full committee meetings.
+These are those who were designated as “core members” who managed the campaign between full committee meetings.

-Matthew Elliott and Dominic Cummings have already fallen foul of the powerful Treasury Select Committee see the Committee Report entitled “The economic and financial costs and benefits of the UK’s EU membership” at para 236.
+Matthew Elliott and Dominic Cummings fell foul of the powerful Treasury Select Committee see the Committee Report entitled “The economic and financial costs and benefits of the UK’s EU membership” at para 236.